Best Football Stats API in 2026 — Compared

 The football data API market in 2026 is bigger and more fragmented than ever.
 Dozens of providers now compete for developers building fantasy apps, stat dashboards, betting tools, and media products - but their pricing models, data depth, and reliability vary wildly.
 Picking the wrong one costs you weeks of refactoring.

 We tested and researched six of the most prominent football APIs to answer one question: which one should you actually use?
-Our evaluation criteria are coverage (leagues and competitions), pricing transparency, ease of integration, historical data depth, developer experience (docs, SDKs, error handling), and update latency.
-Every data point below is sourced from official documentation and pricing pages as of April 2026.
+Our evaluation criteria are coverage, pricing transparency, ease of integration, historical depth, developer experience, odds/xG availability, AI-tool readability, and update latency.
+Every data point below is sourced from official documentation and pricing pages and was refreshed in June 2026.
 No affiliate links, no paid placements.

 Quick Picks